 I asked the same thing to my Chinese students and friends because I’m really curious if that’s just a stereotype we hear or if there’s a lot of truth behind it.
 Most of them told me they don’t eat dog.
 It used to be more common, especially in the southernmost region of China where they have a “dog” festival because they believe that eating dog keeps them warmer in the winter.
 Most Chinese people now think they should just be pets though, so don’t be worried you’re going to get offered dog.

 8. Personal Space

 It’s not really a thing in China.
 China has over a billion people, so anywhere you go – the grocery store, the bus, the train station, famous travel sites – there are going to be lines to wait in and people getting close and bumping into you.
-If you want to get your fruit weighed at the store, you have to be aggressive and not afraid to invade other people’s space, too.
+If you want to get your fruit weighed at the store, you have to be assertive and not afraid to invade other people’s space, too.
 When in China, do as the Chinese do.

-9. Chinese People Love Foreigners
+9. Chinese People Are Friendly

 A few other things you’ll see, especially in smaller cities: lots of public loud spitting, babies wearing split pants and going to the bathroom on the street, and big rats running around.
 There’s never a dull day.

 Eat the street food.
 Say yes to KTV Karaoke.
 Haggle with street vendors.
 Practice speaking Chinese even if you say the wrong thing.
 China is an awesome place for foreigners to live and offers many awesome opportunities to get out of your comfort zone!